annedorko/simple-membership-statistics/README.md

 1. Upload the `simple-membership-stats` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to 'Simple Membership > Member Statistics' in the WordPress admin

 ## Frequently Asked Questions